Alexander County, Illinois: Climate and weather

-In recent years, average temperatures in the county seat of Cairo have ranged from a low of 26 °F in January to a high of 90 °F in July, although a record low of -12 °F was recorded in January 1985 and a record high of 104 °F was recorded in June 1954.
-Average monthly precipitation ranged from 3.04 in in September to 4.76 in in May.
+In recent years, average temperatures in the county seat of Cairo have ranged from a low of 26 °F in January to a high of 90 °F in July.
+A record low of -12 °F was recorded in January 1985.
+A record high of 104 °F was recorded in June 1954.
+Average monthly precipitation ranges from 3.04 in in September to 4.76 in in May.

 Law enforcement

 The Tamms Correctional Center, a now shuttered super-maximum correctional facility operated by the Illinois Department of Corrections, was located in Tamms, as was the State of Illinois execution chamber.
-Prior to the January 11, 2003, commutation of death row sentences, male death row inmates were housed in Tamms, Menard, and Pontiac correctional centers.
+Prior to the January 2003, commutation of death row sentences, male death row inmates were housed in Tamms, Menard, and Pontiac correctional centers.
 After that date, only Pontiac continued to host the male death row.
-On January 4, 2013, after years of controversy over inmate conditions, the prison officially closed, negatively impacting the county's economy.
+In January 2013, after years of controversy over inmate conditions, the prison closed, negatively impacting the county's economy.

 In late September 2009, press reports indicated that the Alexander County Sheriff's office had five of its seven squad cars repossessed as payments had not been made.
 The sheriff once had 29 deputies, but was reduced to just five at the time of the reports.
 The Illinois State Police have provided assistance to the county with additional patrols.